Spiked (magazine): Content

-Frank Furedi, interviewed in Spiked in 2007, said that the stance of LM and Spiked originates from the "anti-Stalinist left".
-Environmentalists such as George Monbiot and Peter Melchett have suggested that the LM Network pursued an ideologically motivated 'anti-environmentalist' agenda under the guise of promoting humanism.
-In a 2007 interview in Spiked, Frank Furedi referred to these critics as "a network of McCarthyites".
-Monbiot described the views of Living Marxism as having "less in common with the left than with the fanatical right."
-In 2018, Monbiot wrote that, "Its [Spiked's] articles repeatedly defend figures on the hard right or far right: Katie Hopkins, Nigel Farage, Alex Jones, the Democratic Football Lads' Alliance, Tommy Robinson, Toby Young, Arron Banks, Viktor Orbán".

 The Daily Beast, as well as Paul Mason of the New Statesman, have described the site as libertarian.
 A study in Policy & Internet by Heft et al. described Spiked as populist, saying that it has "roots in the radical left‐wing scene, but now oppose the political establishment from a position on the right side of the spectrum."
 According to Tim Knowles, the technology correspondent for The Times, Spiked is right-wing and libertarian, while Evan Smith, a historian who has written on Spiked in the context of its free speech campaigns, has noted its "right-libertarian and iconoclastic style".
 By contrast, digital media scholar Jean Burgess and James Bowman of the conservative Ethics and Public Policy Center have referred to the site as left-libertarian.

 Spiked opposes many public health interventions.
 For example, it sees campaigns against obesity as state intrusion and "a war on the poor".
-It opposes multiculturalism and (as its contributor Munira Mirza put it) sees institutional racism as "a perception more than a reality".